harsh-rajpal/Hashers-TARP/Review 1.md

 entire team.

 <b>Part 2:</b> <br/>
-Build and train a pose classification model that takes landmark coordinates from a CSV file as input and outputs predicted labels.<br/>
+Build and train a pose classification model(MoveNet Model) that takes landmark coordinates from a CSV file as input and outputs predicted labels.<br/>
 <b>Vandit Gabani(20BCI0090) ,Aditi(20BCI0128) , Shaunak(20BCI0138)</b><br/><br/>
 Building and training a pose classification model involves several steps, which will be divided amongst the team members.
 Everyone will work together to implement and train the model, ensuring that the model architecture and training parameters are correctly specified and will collaborate to evaluate the model's performance on the validation set and make any necessary adjustments to improve its accuracy.
 Overall, building and training a pose classification model requires a strong understanding of deep learning and computer vision, as well as a well-structured approach to model selection, implementation, and training.

 <b>Part 3:</b> <br/>
-Convert the pose classification model to TFLite.<br/>
+Convert the pose classification model to TFLite and Test and Deployment of Model.<br/>
 <b>Harsh(20BCI0271) , Payal(20BCE2759) , Yash(20BCI0176)</b><br/><br/>
 Converting a pose classification model to TFLite involves several steps, which can be divided into tasks amongst all the team members.
 Everyone will work together to ensure that the conversion process is carried out smoothly and that the TFLite model is optimised and validated correctly.
 Overview: As there is no Dataset available on the internet so we are going to use our own dataset which consist of 7 different traffic police /pose images.Our dataset consist of almost around 5000-6000 different images of the shortlisted important 7 traffic poses.